jt14den/swc-tt-lecture-notes/02-novice.md

     * DRY - anything you repeat manually, you'll ultimately get wrong (so make the computer repeat things for you by using *tab* completion and the *history* command)
     * Lots of little tools, combined as needed are more productive than a handful of "kitchen sink" programs (motivates the pipe-and-filter model and segues to functions)

+* These two examples illustrates something else as well.
-* Illustrates: Learning more than just building mental models & pouring in information
+* Learning consists of more than **just** building mental models & pouring in information
-  * Creating linkages between concepts and facts is as important
+  * THAT creating linkages between concepts and facts is as important
   * Telling people not to repeat things, and they should think in terms of little pieces loosely joined
   * Both set the stage for introducing functions
-  * Explicitly referring back to pipes and filters when introducting functions helps solidfy both ideas
+  * Explicitly referring back to pipes and filters when introducing functions helps solidify both ideas

 ## Building Useful Mental Models